 It was the most visited street by the region’s top intellectuals, artists, poets, writers, and singers.

-Beirut was the cinema capital of the Arab world.
+Beirut was the cinema capital of the region.
 Lebanese cinemas were famous for their diverse selection of films from Egypt, Hollywood, and Europe, and the high quality of their film screenings.

 There were 14 cinemas on Hamra street alone, including the infamous Eldorado, the Picadilly, and the Versailles.

 Before the civil war, Downtown Beirut was a city-of-contrasts.
 You could see the clean and unclean, the ugly and the beautiful, and the smelly and the perfumed.

 It was the home of a variety of activities, ranging from official state and municipal bureaucracies, travel terminals, hotels, and sidewalks cafes to retail stores, popular souks, to less reputable venues such as brothels, bars, and gambling houses.